 A personal counselor can help you figure out ways to best cope with life problems, and find constructive ways to deal with situations that may be beyond your control.

 A counselor will listen without criticism, and will keep what you say confidential, with a few exceptions.
 For more information about confidentiality of your records, please visist our site on confidentiality.
-All the personal counselors at Counseling Services subscribe to the Code of Ethics of the American Psychological Association and are required by the State of California to maintain strict client confidentiality.
+All the personal counselors at Counseling and Psychological Services (CAPS) subscribe to the Code of Ethics of the American Psychological Association and are required by the State of California to maintain strict client confidentiality.

 What Can You Expect From Counseling?